yeoman/yeoman.io/app/_includes/yeoman.wiki/FAQ.md

 </script>
 ```

-After that, simply run `grunt server` like you normally would and enjoy automatic page refreshes.
+After that, simply run `grunt serve` like you normally would and enjoy automatic page refreshes.

 ### What should I do after cloning a web application generated with Yeoman?

 Yeoman creates a `.gitignore` file for you.
 This file adds `node_modules` and `bower_components` folders to the blacklist.
-So, to run `grunt server` and download the Javascript dependencies listed in the `bower.json` file, you need to run
+So, to run `grunt serve` and download the Javascript dependencies listed in the `bower.json` file, you need to run
 ```Bash
 npm install & bower install
 ```